Introduction of Guarana:Brazilian cocoa or guarana gum.

 Characters of herbs: The medicinal parts are the peeled, dried, roasted, and pulverized seeds, formed into a thick paste with water.
 A paste is formed from the pulverized and roasted seeds, formed into rolls or bars, and dried.
 The taste is astringent, bitter then sweet, and the odor is reminiscent of chocolate.

-Pharmacological actions: ①.stimulant; ②.boost energy; ③.relieve headache; ④.rich in tannins; ⑤.inhibit platelet aggregation; ⑥.cognitive enhancement; ⑦.mood enhancement; ⑧.weight loss, etc.
+Pharmacological actions: ①.stimulant; ②.boost energy; ③.relieve headache; ④.weight loss; ⑤.inhibit platelet aggregation; ⑥.cognitive enhancement, etc.

 Medicinal efficacy: Guarana was used by Amazonian Indians as a caffeine-containing beverage, and it offers the same stimulant and social pleasures as are celebrated by other people around the world who favor tea or coffee.
 It is also used to treat chronic or infectious diarrhea, headaches including migraine, pain associated with rheumatic or menstrual ailments, water retention, fevers, malaria, heat stress, and other ailments.
 It is also used as an aphrodisiac.